dimfalk/kostra2020/.github/CONTRIBUTING.md

     Those comments don't show up in the issue tracker and are easily misplaced.

 When filing an issue, the most important thing is to include a minimal reproducible example so that the problem can be quickly verified in order to figure out how to fix it.
-There are three things you need to include to make your example reproducible: required packages, data, code.
+There are three things you need to include to make your example reproducible: required packages, data, and code.

 1.  **Packages** should be loaded at the top of the script, so it's easy to see which ones the example needs.
     Unless you've been specifically asked for it, please don't include the output of `sessionInfo()` or `devtools::session_info()`.